asefahmed500/codexair-google-cloud-hackathon-/README.md

     *   *Dashboard updates after each PR or full repository analysis is completed and the user navigates to or refreshes the dashboard.*

 4.  **Repository Management & Sync (`/analyze`):**
     *   List synced GitHub repositories with server-side pagination and search.
+Displays total open PRs for each repository.
     *   Search synced repositories by name, full name, or primary language.
     *   Sync repositories from GitHub (fetches most recently updated, up to ~300, and updates local DB).
-Displays total open PRs for a repository.

 5.  **Semantic Code Search (AI-Powered) (`/search` & Contextual):**
     *   **AI-Powered Querying:** User's natural language query or code snippet is converted into a vector embedding by an AI model (`text-embedding-004`).
-    *   **AI-Powered Data Indexing:** During PR and full repository analysis, code files are also converted into vector embeddings.
+    *   **AI-Powered Data Indexing:** During PR and full repository analysis, code files are also converted into vector embeddings by the same AI model.
+These embeddings are stored.
     *   **Vector Search:** MongoDB Atlas Vector Search compares the query embedding against stored file embeddings to find semantically similar code.
-    *   **General Search Page (`/search`):** "**Search with AI**" for free-form semantic search across all indexed PR analyses and repository scans.
+    *   **General Search Page (`/search`):** "**Run Semantic Search**" for free-form semantic search across all indexed PR analyses and repository scans.
     *   **Contextual Search:** From PR analysis or repository scan pages, click "**Find similar past issues/patterns**" to find semantically similar occurrences related to a specific issue or suggestion.

 6.  **Pull Request Comparison Tool (`/analyze/[owner]/[repo]/compare/[pr1]/vs/[pr2]`):**